Happy Bunion ‘s Story

 As suggested by the Sole Mechanic staff, removing the insole is a process that can be done step by step.

-So, since Feb ’22 when we bought the first pair of Vivobearfoot shoes, took her approximately 2 to 3 months to abandon the insole, and now is about 3 months that she is not using it anymore.
+So, since Feb ’22 when we bought the first pair of Vivobearfoot shoes, took her approximately 2 to 3 months to abandon the insole, and now it is about three months that she is not using it anymore.

 Hopefully, this post gives you some hope and insights into what’s happening with bunions.

-If you are in pain and you need to reduce the inflammation response to the bunion, MLD is may what best works for you as a short-term solution.
+If you are in pain and need to reduce the inflammation response to the bunion, MLD may be best for you as a short-term solution.

-Otherwise, book an appointment with Andy to find out what’s the best way you can take, to adjust and as much as possible the shape of your foot.
+Otherwise, book an appointment with Andy to find out the best way to adjust the shape of your foot as much as possible.